Scotland in the Early Middle Ages: Language

 This period saw dramatic changes in the geography of language.
 Modern linguists divide the Celtic languages into two major groups, the P-Celtic, from which Welsh, Breton and Cornish derive and the Q-Celtic, from which comes Irish, Manx and Gaelic.
-The Pictish language remains enigmatic, since the Picts had no written script of their own and all that survives are place names and some isolated inscriptions in Irish ogham script.
-Most modern linguists accept that, although the nature and unity of Pictish language is unclear, it belonged to the former group.
-Historical sources, as well as place-name evidence, indicate the ways in which the Pictish language in the north and Cumbric languages in the south were overlaid and replaced by Gaelic, English and later Norse in this period.
+The Pictish language remains enigmatic since the Picts had no written script of their own and all that survives are place names and some isolated inscriptions in Irish ogham script.
+Most modern linguists accept that, although the nature and unity of the Pictish language is unclear, it belonged to the former group.
+Historical sources, as well as place-name evidence, indicate how the Pictish language in the north and Cumbric languages in the south were overlaid and replaced by Gaelic, English and later Norse in this period.

 Economy

-Lacking the urban centres created under the Romans in the rest of Britain, the economy of Scotland in the early Middle Ages was overwhelmingly agricultural.
+Lacking the urban centres created under the Romans in the rest of Britain, the economy of Scotland in the Early Middle Ages was overwhelmingly agricultural.
 Without significant transport links and wider markets, most farms had to produce a self-sufficient diet of meat, dairy products and cereals, supplemented by hunter-gathering.
 Limited archaeological evidence indicates that throughout Northern Britain farming was based around a single homestead or a small cluster of three or four homes, each probably containing a nuclear family, with relationships likely to be common among neighbouring houses and settlements, reflecting the partition of land through inheritance.
 Farming became based around a system that distinguished between the infield around the settlement, where crops were grown every year and the outfield, further away and where crops were grown and then left fallow in different years, in a system that would continue until the 18th century.
 The evidence of bones indicates that cattle were by far the most important domesticated animal, followed by pigs, sheep and goats, while domesticated fowl were rare.
 Imported goods found in archaeological sites of the period include ceramics and glass, while many sites indicate iron and precious metal working.

 Demography

-There are almost no written sources from which to re-construct the demography of early Medieval Scotland.
+There are almost no written sources from which to reconstruct the demography of early Medieval Scotland.
 Estimates have been made of a population of 10,000 inhabitants in Dál Riata and 80–100,000 for Pictland.
-It is likely that the 5th and 6th centuries saw higher mortality rates due to the appearance of bubonic plague, which may have reduced net population.
+The 5th and 6th centuries likely saw higher mortality rates due to the appearance of bubonic plague, which may have reduced net population.
 The known conditions have been taken to suggest it was a high fertility, high mortality society, similar to many developing countries in the modern world, with a relatively young demographic profile, and perhaps early childbearing, and large numbers of children for women.
-This would have meant that there were a relatively small proportion of available workers to the number of mouths to feed.
+This would have meant that there was a relatively small proportion of available workers to the number of mouths to feed.
 This would have made it difficult to produce a surplus that would allow demographic growth and more complex societies to develop.